AssuranceMaladieSec/CertStreamMonitor/README.md

     - write them to a JSON file in the `/alerts` directory (default value) to push forward investigation.
     - (optional) push them to a destination (through apprise package) such as an email address, a Slack channel or even Twitter account
     - flags the hostname in the DB as up
+  - if it is not :
+    - the hostname will be checked until the Alert_Monitor_timelapse configuration variable (in days) will be reached
+    - when the limit is reached a string like `Stop checking on 2019-09-27` is included into the StillInvestig column

 ## Requirements
 - Python 3